 method, we verify that the IsSuccessStatusCode

-If the value is false, it would mean that the request is not successful, thus the test would fail.
+If it is false, it means that the request is not successful, and the test will fail.

-Finally, we serialize our HTTP content to a string with the ReadAsStringAsync
+Finally, we serialize our HTTP content to a string using the ReadAsStringAsync

 Excellent!